Efinix-Inc/tinyml/tinyml_vision/README.md

 - Highly **flexible HW/SW co-design** is feasible (RISC-V performs control & compute, HW accelerator for time-critical computations).
 - Enable **quick porting** of users' design for **edge AI and vision solutions**.

+## Single Core Design

+- The single-core design executes a single model on one core, requiring fewer hardware resources because only one TinyML Accelerator module is instantiated on the FPGA fabric.
+- Single-core design examples are available and supported on the Ti60F225 (Sapphire SoC), Ti180J484 (Sapphire SoC), and Ti375C529 (Sapphire High-Performance SoC).

 <br />

 <img src="../docs/tinyml_vision_top_level.png "/>